openedx/edx-platform/docs/en_us/course_authors/source/external_graders.rst

 Overview
 *******************

-An external grader is a service that receives student resposnes to a problem, processes those responses, and returns feedback and a problem grade to the edX platform.
+An external grader is a service that receives student responses to a problem, processes those responses, and returns feedback and a problem grade to the edX platform.
 You build and deploy an external grader separately from the edX platform.

 See the following sections for more information: